The new EWR150E, EWR170E and EW220E wheeled excavators give contractors the mobility and production they need for urban and congested job sites.

 Easy to Operate and Maintain

-The wheeled excavators feature the industry-leading Volvo cab, designed with generous legroom and all-around visibility thanks to large windows and standard rear and side view cameras.
+The wheeled excavators' cabs are designed with generous legroom and all-around visibility due to large windows and standard rear and side view cameras.
 The redesigned upper frame offers a clear view to the right.
 The machines can also be equipped with the optional Volvo Smart View — made up of three cameras that create a bird's-eye view of the machine.
 This can be integrated into the machine's display or as a stand-alone screen.

 Volvo wheeled excavators have been upgraded with proportional-controlled joysticks now standard, allowing for more precise adjustments and finesse with attachments.
 Accompanying that change, an advanced, L8 joystick is being released to provide Comfort Drive Control (CDC).
 With CDC, the operator can steer the excavator using a roller on the joystick, and if desired, some models can be ordered without a steering wheel.
 The multifunction ability of the L8 joystick enables it to optionally control outriggers, blades, hydraulic cab risers and Steelwrist attachments.